Tam-star/TamaraWenner_7_27122021/README.md

 ### SQL Types

-The project was built with Sequelize, so it's pretty easy if your using another SQL type, your just need to change the dialect in db.js which is in the config folder inside the backend folder.
+The project was built with Sequelize, so it's pretty easy if you are using another SQL type, your just need to change the dialect in db.js which is in the config folder inside the backend folder.

 ````sh